Skull Murphy: Teaming with Brute Bernard (1961–1965)

-Australia and reunion with Bernard (1965-1970)
+Australia and reunion with Bernard (1965–1970)

-Murphy remained in Australia while Bernard returned to the United States.
-Murphy never won a title belt in the United States again, but he held several championships in Australia as both a singles wrestler and tag team competitor.
-Over the next two years, he had two reigns as the IWA World Heavyweight Champion.
+Murphy remained in Australia while Bernard returned to the United States; during this time, he had two reigns as IWA World Heavyweight Champion.
 He also formed a tag team with Killer Kowalski and won the IWA World Tag Team Championship twice more, defeating Red Bastien and Mario Milano for the title both times.
-He then reunited with Bernard to hold the IWA tag team belts again.
-The team returned to the United States, where they worked in Jim Crockett Promotions.
+Bernard later came back to Australia and reunited with Murphy, winning the tag team belts again.
+After this, the team returned to the United States, where they worked in Jim Crockett Promotions.
 While there, they wrestled as heels (villains) against other heel teams in an unusual series of matches.
 These "Battle of the Bullies" matches pitted them against such teams as the pairing of Swede Hanson and Rip Hawk or the Anderson Brothers (Gene and Ole).

 The majority of Murphy's remaining career, however, was spent in Australia.
 In 1968, he had two more reigns as IWA World Tag Team Champion, pairing with Killer Karl Kox and Toru Tanaka.
-He also held the IWA World Heavyweight Championship again after winning the belt on November 18, 1968.
-Competing in Japan for All Japan Pro Wrestling, he teamed with Klondike Bill to win the All Asia Tag Team Championship.
-His final title came on December 5, 1969, when he reunited with Bernard once again to win his final IWA World Tag Team Championship.
+He also held the IWA World Heavyweight Championship again after winning the belt from Tex McKenzie on November 18, 1968.
+A few months prior in July, Murphy worked for All Japan Pro Wrestling in Japan, teaming with Klondike Bill to win the All Asia Tag Team Championship.
+His final title came on December 5, 1969, when he reunited with Bernard once again for his final reign with the IWA World Tag Team Championship.

 Death

-On March 23, 1970, Murphy and Bernard were scheduled to face The Kentuckian and Mr. Wrestling.
-Before the event, his wife found him dead in their apartment, having overdosed on sleeping pills in an apparent suicide.
+On March 23, 1970, Murphy's wife found him dead in their apartment in Charlotte, North Carolina, having overdosed on sleeping pills in an apparent suicide; he was 39 years old and survived by two children.
+Early reports listed his cause of death as a heart attack.
+Murphy had been upset about his health, and on the day of his death, he and Bernard were set to face The Kentuckian and Mr. Wrestling.